Enter your zip to

 Mix Stucco

-Using the manufacturer’s instructions of the product you bought, mix the stucco in a wheelbarrow or large bucket.
-Make sure you don’t make too big of a batch because in about 20 minutes, the stucco will begin to dry out, making it difficult to apply.
+Follow the manufacturer’s instructions to mix stucco in a wheelbarrow or large bucket.
+Avoid mixing a large batch because the stucco will start to dry out in about 20 minutes, making it hard to apply.

 Use a masonry trowel to apply the first coat of stucco, which should be 1/4 of an inch, to the mesh.
 Once the mesh is completely covered, allow the stucco to sit for a few minutes to begin to dry.
 When the stucco looks dry, use the trowel to score the entire surface with X patterns, which will make it easier to apply the next coat.
 After that’s done, cover the area with plastic and hold it down with painter’s tape.
 Let the stucco cure for at least 24 hours, based on the instructions from the product manufacturer.